 I left that job, which became a turning point for me.

 After I left that job, I started travelling.
-I’ve travelled to 53 countries and counting.
-While I’ve travelled for the past seven years, I’ve worked remotely and scaled a business of my own.
+I’ve travelled to 55 countries and counting.
+While I’ve discovered new parts of the world, I’ve worked remotely and scaled a business of my own.

 Eventually, it became clear that my drive to travel stemmed from feeling so disconnected with over two decades of people telling me what I needed to do.